yt-dlp/yt-dlp/README.md

 **PS**: Some of these changes are already in youtube-dlc, but are still unreleased.
 See [this](Changelog.md#unreleased-changes-in-blackjack4494yt-dlc) for details

 If you are coming from [youtube-dl](https://github.com/ytdl-org/youtube-dl), the amount of changes are very large.
 Compare [options](#options) and [supported sites](supportedsites.md) with youtube-dl's to get an idea of the massive number of features/patches [youtube-dlc](https://github.com/blackjack4494/yt-dlc) has accumulated.

+### Differences in default behavior

+Some of yt-dlp's default options are different from that of youtube-dl and youtube-dlc.

+1. The options `--id`, `--auto-number` (`-A`), `--title` (`-t`) and `--literal` (`-l`), no longer work.
+See [removed options](#Removed) for details
+1. `avconv` is not supported as as an alternative to `ffmpeg`
+1. The default [output template](#output-template) is `%(title)s [%(id)s].%(ext)s`.
+There is no real reason for this change.
+This was changed before yt-dlp was ever made public and now there are no plans to change it back to `%(title)s.%(id)s.%(ext)s`.
+Instead, you may use `--compat-options filename`
+1. The default [format sorting](sorting-formats) is different from youtube-dl and prefers higher resolution and better codecs rather than higher bitrates.
+You can use the `--format-sort` option to change this to any order you prefer, or use `--compat-options format-sort` to use youtube-dl's sorting order
+1. The default format selector is `bv*+ba/b`.
+This means that if a combined video + audio format that is better than the best video-only format is found, the former will be prefered.
+Use `-f bv+ba/b` or `--compat-options format-spec` to revert this
+1. Unlike youtube-dlc, yt-dlp does not allow merging multiple audio/video streams into one file by default (since this conflicts with the use of `-f bv*+ba`).
+If needed, this feature must be enabled using `--audio-multistreams` and `--video-multistreams`.
+You can also use `--compat-options multistreams` to enable both
+1. `--ignore-errors` is enabled by default.
+Use `--abort-on-error` or `--compat-options abort-on-error` to abort on errors instead
+1. When writing metadata files such as thumbnails, description or infojson, the same information (if available) is also written for playlists.
+Use `--no-write-playlist-metafiles` or `--compat-options no-playlist-metafiles` to not write these files
+1. `playlist_index` behaves differently when used with options like `--playlist-reverse` and `--playlist-items`.
+See [#302](https://github.com/yt-dlp/yt-dlp/issues/302) for details.
+You can use `--compat-options playlist-index` if you want to keep the earlier behavior
+1. The output of `-F` is listed in a new format.
+Use `--compat-options list-formats` to revert this
+1. Youtube live chat (if available) is considered as a subtitle.
+Use `--sub-langs all,-live_chat` to download all subtitles except live chat.
+You can also use `--compat-options no-live-chat` to prevent live chat from downloading
+1. Youtube channel URLs are automatically redirected to `/video`.
+Either append a `/featured` to the URL or use `--compat-options no-youtube-channel-redirect` to download only the videos in the home page
+1. Unavailable videos are also listed for youtube playlists.
+Use `--compat-options no-youtube-unavailable-videos` to remove this

+For ease of use, a few more compat options are available:
+1. `--compat-options all` = Use all compat options
+1. `--compat-options youtube-dl` = `--compat-options all,-multistreams`
+1. `--compat-options youtube-dlc` = `--compat-options all,-no-live-chat,-no-youtube-channel-redirect`

 # INSTALLATION